terraform-google-modules/terraform-google-cloud-storage/examples/bucket_autoclass/README.md

-# Simple Example
+# Simple example with autoclass enabled

-This example illustrates how to use the `simple-bucket` submodule.
+This example illustrates how to use the `bucket_autoclass` submodule.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs